Helgen-Tech/FS19_modROS/README.md

 #### ROS Navigation stack
 Once you have all the required components, please refer to [fs_mod_ros](https://github.com/Helgen-Tech/fs_mod_ros) to run ROS navigation stack on Linux.

+#### Steps to get all the parts up and running
+1. On the Linux host (WSL or remote computer) launch the roscore
+2. Launch the Farming Simulator and start a career game.
+Important remarks: Make sure that only the vehicle to be controlled is in the inventory.
+3. Run the all publisher script on a windows console.
+4. In the game use the developer console to run start the channeling: "rosPubMsg true".
+5. On the Linux host launch farmsim_bringup.launch, gmapping.launch, move_base.launch and the rviz visualization.
+6. Run the velocity command subscriber on a second windows console.
+Important: Currently the script has a bug that prevents it from getting the process name.
+The PID of the game has to be obtained from the Task Manager and added manually to the script every time the game is launched.
+7. In the game, step out of the vehicle to allow ROS to gain control and use the developer console to give the control to ROS: "rosControlVehicle true".